ntop/ntopng/doc/src/api/lua/timeseries/intro.rst

 :code:`scripts/lua/modules/timeseries/schemas/`.
-As in general timeseries points are added at regular intervals of time, lua files are named as :code:`ts_5min.lua`, :code:`ts_min.lua` etc to keep schemas orderd.
+As in general timeseries points are added at regular intervals of time, lua files are named as :code:`ts_5min.lua`, :code:`ts_min.lua` etc to keep schemas ordered.
 The programmer will add a schema for a timeseries which receives a new point every 5 minutes in file :code:`ts_5min.ua`.
 Similarly, a timeseries which receives a point every minute will have its schema defined in file :code:`ts_min.lua`.

-Once the schema is defined, it is necessary to :code:`append` poinst to the timeseries.
+Once the schema is defined, it is necessary to :code:`append` points to the timeseries.
 The function used to append points to the timeseries is the :code:`ts_utils.append` documented later in this section of the documentation.